tesseract-robotics/tesseract_python/docs/_source/modules/tesseract_motion_planners_ompl/tesseract_motion_planners_ompl.rst

    :local:
    :backlinks: none

-This package provides access to the OMPL motion planner library.
+This module provides access to the OMPL motion planner library.
 OMPL provides a large number of motion planners.
-The exact planner is configured using the planner "profiles" available in this package.
+The exact planner is configured using the planner "profiles" available in This module.
 Planning is typically done using the ``tesseract_task_composer`` interface.

 .. include:: api_docs_generated.rst